-Member insurers are subject to two types of assessments from the Association: Class A and Class B. Class A assessments provide the funding of administration and general expenses not related to a specific insolvency.
+Member insurers are subject to two types of assessments from the Association: Class A and Class B. Class A assessments provide the funding of administrative and general expenses not related to a specific insolvency.
 Class B assessments provide the Association with the funding to carry out its statutory duties and policyholder protection for specific insolvencies.
-A \$130 million Class B assessment was authorized and called during 2017.
-There was no Class A assessment authorized during 2017.
+There were no Class A or B assessments authorized during 2018.